emerge-lang/compiler/design.md

         member: Int
     }

-Struct constructors work as in D. Because this language does not know the `new` keyword, there is no syntactical difference in instatiating a class or a struct.
+Struct constructors work as in D. Because Emerge does not know the `new` keyword, there is no syntactical difference in instatiating a class or a struct.
 However, as in D, the memory layout of a struct must be known at compile time.

     struct Foo {